snootched/ha-card-formbuilder/README.md

 ### Controls
 Controls are the individual form elements within a row.
-Each control can have various properties such as label, helper, configValue, type, and more.
-The type property determines the specific control type.
+Each control can have various properties such as `label`, `helper`, `configValue`, `type`, and more.
+The `type` property determines the specific control type.

 #### Control Types